milesj/rut/docs/README.md

 ## Features

 - Type safe by design.
 Test with confidence.
 - First-class async support.
-Wait for async calls to complete before returning a rendered result, and asserting against it.
+Wait for async calls to finish before returning a rendered result, and testing against it.
 - Deep [`act()`](https://reactjs.org/docs/testing-recipes.html#act) integration.
 Let Rut do the heavy lifting.
 You simply worry about asserting.
 - Update a component with new props, children, or a completely new element.